 Car theft is an unfortunate reality in today’s world and can be seriously impactful to businesses and sites, both financially and in terms of productivity and carrying out day-to-day tasks.
 However, with the right tools businesses can significantly reduce the risks and increase the chances of recovering their stolen vehicles.
+In this blog, we cover what is stolen car monitoring, and its benefits explained.

 Car theft is a widespread problem, with thousands of vehicles being stolen every day.
 Whether it be company cars or fleet vehicles, having a reliable solution in place to prevent theft and improve vehicle recovery is essential in protecting a site, its assets and people.